rahmanwole/rahmanwole/README.md

 - 👋 Hi, I’m @rahmanwole
 - 👀 I’m interested in designing and creation of mobile applications
-- 🌱 I’m currently learning fluuter
+- 🌱 I’m currently learning flutter
 - 💞️ I’m looking to collaborate on open source projects
 - 📫 You can reach me on istagram @rahmanwole